Keyboard ALT + g to toggle grid overlay

 UVA chose Skanska USA for the project because of the firm’s commitment to safety and its use of model-based collaboration to coordinate with the design team during design and preconstruction.
 For instance, Skanska USA was an early adopter of construction techniques and planning that nearly eliminates the use of ladders, which are at the root of many construction injuries.

-“We used BIM (Building Information Modeling) tools, including Autodesk® Revit® building design software, Autodesk Navisworks® project review software, and Autodesk BIM 360® cloud services, to model and plan construction,” says John Calvin, project executive for Skanska USA’s building operations in Virginia.
+“We used BIM [Building Information Modeling] tools—including Revit building-design software, Navisworks project-review software, and BIM 360 cloud services—to model and plan construction,” says John Calvin, project executive for Skanska USA’s building operations in Virginia.
 “For instance, Navisworks helped us sequence and plan construction to minimize the impact to hospital operations.
 We were also able to go to the executive team and show them 3D sequences of how we planned to deliver the project.
 Using those same types of 3D Navisworks models, we worked with the helicopter pilots to develop a plan to keep them safe.
 They could see the landing pad in relation to the cranes before encountering them in a landing or takeoff situation.”

-From the early project stages, Skanska USA, the client, and the design team collaborated to coordinate the project and avoid constructability issues.
+From the early project stages, Skanska USA, UVA, and the design team collaborated to coordinate the project and avoid constructability issues.
 BIM 360, Revit, and Navisworks were central to this effort, with stakeholders using aggregated, cloud-based models to spot and eliminate clashes before construction.
-They even pushed design models to the Revit® Live architectural visualization service to use virtual reality (VR) to help medical teams see and improve equipment placement.
+They even pushed design models to the Revit Live architectural visualization service to use virtual reality (VR) to help medical teams see and improve equipment placement.

-Using a connected BIM approach to share 4D project schedules, Skanska USA took the insights gained during preconstruction onto the jobsite with BIM 360.
-Many of the tradespeople working in the field accessed construction models with on-site tablet computers.
+Using a connected-BIM approach to share 4D project schedules, Skanska USA took the insights gained during preconstruction onto the jobsite with BIM 360.
+Many of the tradespeople working in the field accessed construction models with on-site tablets.
 They could see the schedule, communicate issues, and visualize the next steps without having to go to a construction office.
-BIM 360 powered analysis of crane operations helped the team maximize crane picks, radius, weight, and sequencing for efficiency.
+Using BIM 360 to analyze crane operations, the team was able to maximize crane picks, radius, weight, and sequencing for efficiency.
 The similar study helped sequence steel and concrete construction to eliminate more than $1 million in bracing costs.

 “The biggest win with a connected BIM approach is communication.
 The clarity and intelligence of the process brings people together.
 It’s easier for people to see and discuss what needs to be done and improved.
 On the UVA project, we were able to fast-track key portions of the project with help from cloud-based BIM 360 tools.”

 The construction team focused on planning for safety as part of its preconstruction modeling.
-How are they doing?
-With more than 1.3 million workhours logged on construction, the team has lost zero days due to incidents.
+How is the team doing?
+With more than 1.3 million hours logged on construction, the team has lost zero days due to incidents.
 In a single day, as many as 20 Level 1 Trauma Flights land safely.
 Perhaps most impressively, the Skanska USA team estimates that heavy BIM preconstruction project analysis and planning will cut the project schedule by as much as months to years as compared to a traditional process that doesn’t involve early construction team involvement.